Pantomime: Jamaica

 The National Pantomime of Jamaica was started in 1941 by educators Henry Fowler and Greta Fowler, pioneers of the Little Theatre Movement in Jamaica.
 Among the first players was Louise Bennett-Coverley.
 Other notable players have included Oliver Samuels, Charles Hyatt, Willard White, Rita Marley and Dawn Penn.
-The annual pantomime opens on Boxing Day at the Little Theatre in Kingston and is strongly influenced by aspects of Jamaican culture, folklore and history.Heap, Brian.
-"Theatre: National Pantomime", Skywritings, No. 90, pp. 64–66, December 1993, accessed 24 December 2013.
+The annual pantomime opens on Boxing Day at the Little Theatre in Kingston and is strongly influenced by aspects of Jamaican culture, folklore and history.

 Malta

-Pantomime was imported for a British expatriate audience and later adapted by Maltese producers for Maltese audiences.
-While in many former territories of the British empire, pantomime declined in popularity after independence, as it was seen as a symbol of colonial rule, studies have shown that this genre remains strong in Malta.
+Pantomime was imported to Malta in the British colonial era for a British expatriate audience and, in the early 20th century, adapted by Maltese producers for Maltese audiences.
+While in many former territories of the British empire pantomime declined in popularity after independence, as it was seen as a symbol of colonial rule, the genre remains strong in Malta.

 Switzerland

-Pantomime was brought to Switzerland by British immigrants and is performed regularly in Basel, where the first British-style pantomime was performed in 1994 in a hangar at Basel Airport.
-In 2009 the Basel English Panto Group was formed, which performs at the Scala Basel each December.
+Pantomime was brought to Switzerland by British immigrants and is performed regularly in Geneva since 1972 and Basel since 1994, in a hangar at Basel Airport.
+The Geneva Amateur Operatic Society has performed pantomimes annually since 1972.
+Since 2009, the Basel English Panto Group has performed at the Scala Basel each December.

 United Arab Emirates

 Annual pantomimes have been running at Christmas in the UAE (and elsewhere in the GCC) since 2007.
 They are mainly performed by Dubai Panto (a trade name of h2 Productions.ae) in conjunction with Outside the Box Events LLC.
-They increased to three pantomimes at Christmas since 2021 – 2 in Dubai and 1 in Abu Dhabi.
-One of the locations for Dubai Pantomimes is at the theatre on the Queen Elizabeth 2 cruise ship The other is in the theatre at the Erth Hotel, Abu Dhabi (formerly the Armed Forces Officers Club and Hotel).
+They have increased to three pantomimes at Christmas since 2021: two in Dubai and one in Abu Dhabi.
+One of the locations for Dubai pantomimes is at the theatre on the Queen Elizabeth 2 cruise ship.
+The other is in the theatre at the Erth Hotel, Abu Dhabi (formerly the Armed Forces Officers Club and Hotel).

 United States

-Pantomime as described in this article was seldom performed in the United States until recent decades.
+Pantomime as performed in Britain was seldom seen in the United States until recent decades.
 As a consequence, Americans commonly understand the word "pantomime" to refer to the art of mime as it is practised by mime artists.

-According to Professor Russell A. Peck of the University of Rochester, the earliest pantomime productions in the US were Cinderella pantomime productions in New York in March 1808, New York again in August 1808, Philadelphia in 1824, and Baltimore in 1839.
+According to Russell A. Peck of the University of Rochester, the earliest pantomime productions in the US were Cinderella pantomime productions in New York in March 1808, New York again in August 1808, Philadelphia in 1824, and Baltimore in 1839.
 A production at Olympic Theatre in New York of Humpty Dumpty ran for at least 943 performances between 1868 and 1873, (one source says 1,200 performances), becoming the longest-running pantomime in history.

 In 1993, there was a production of Cinderella at the UCLA Freud Theatre, starring Zsa Zsa Gabor.
 Since 2004, People's Light and Theatre Company, in Malvern, Pennsylvania, has been presenting an annual Christmas pantomime season.
 Stages Repertory Theatre in Houston, Texas, has been performing original pantomime-style musicals during the Christmas holidays since 2008.
 Lythgoe Family Productions has produced Christmas pantomimes since 2010 in California.